Sengoku11/kickstart.nvim/README.md

   - if you have it set `vim.g.have_nerd_font` in `init.lua` to true
 - Emoji fonts (Ubuntu only, and only if you want emoji!) `sudo apt install fonts-noto-color-emoji`
 - Language Setup:
-  - If you want to write Typescript, you need `npm`
+  - If you want to write TypeScript, you need `npm`
   - If you want to write Golang, you will need `go`
   - etc.